 Point of care testing for human immunodeficiency virus (HIV) is quick and convenient, providing results in 20 minutes.
 Point of care testing is commonly known as ‘rapid testing’.
 Rapid HIV testing differs from conventional laboratory testing because it is conducted on the spot and the results given in the same appointment.
 A reactive (positive) result is only preliminary and must be followed-up by confirmatory blood tests in a laboratory.

 SHINE SA’s Rapido Clinic offers free rapid HIV testing for gay men, men who have sex with men (MSM) and trans and gender diverse people.
 The clinic is staffed by trained peer testers and a sexual health nurse.
 The test process involves a peer tester taking a finger-prick blood sample, and all clients are offered a voluntary full sexual health screen and confirmatory blood test while waiting for their test results.

-Visit the Rapido Clinic page on the SHINE SA website for more information, including Rapido Clinic hours.
+Visit the Rapido Clinic page on the SHINE SA website for more information.

-If you might have had a recent exposure to HIV, contact the 24 hour a day HIV Post Exposure Prophylaxis (PEP) hotline at 1800 022 226.
+If you think you may have had a recent exposure to HIV, contact the 24 hour a day HIV Post Exposure Prophylaxis (PEP) hotline on 1800 022 226.